 Applied Linguistics & Technology, Iowa State University

-Originally from Montenegro, I first came to the United States for academic year 2010-2011 as a non-degree exchange student sponsored by the U.S. State Department.
+Originally from Montenegro, I first came to the United States in Fall 2010 as a non-degree exchange student sponsored by the U.S. State Department.
 In 2012, I joined St. Cloud State university's MA program in Teaching English as a Second Language.
 During this time, my interest in L2 pronunciation developed, and I attended my first Pronunciation in Second Language Learning and Teaching (PSLLT) conference in 2013 in Ames IA.
 This was my first visit to Iowa State University, which is when I met Dr. John Levis and learned more about his work and the work done at the Applied Linguistics & Technology (ALT) program.
 In Fall 2015, I joined the ALT PhD program and have since graduated.

 During my time at Iowa State, I was involved in several research projects, one of which was the Golden Speaker Builder project, funded by the National Science Foundation, with Dr. John Levis and Dr. Evgeny Chukharev-Hudilainen as primary investigators, and in collaboration with a team of computer scientists from Texas A&M University.
 This four-year endeavor resulted in two main products: L2-Arctic, a phonetically-annotated database of non-native speech, and the Golden Speaker Builder, The publication describing L2-Arctic can be accessed here, and our journal article that outlines the design and testing of the Golden Speaker Builder can be found here.
 These experiences led me to develop a passion for exploring the ways we can use technology to facilitate optimal language learning.

-My dissertation project is currently my main research project.
 In collaboration with Anurag Das, an M.Sc. student in Computer Engineering at Texas A&M University, we created a program that performs automatic real-time vowel formant extraction and plotting called Vowel Viewer.
 My dissertation developed and evaluated the effectiveness of this program for L2 vowel production improvement.